 Skip to:

-🏅 Why this recipe is great
+🏅 Why this recipe is the best

 - Pork butt is a relatively inexpensive cut of meat (especially when you can get it on sale).
 The price makes it great for feeding a crowd but still making something over-the-top delicious.

-🧅 Ingredients
+🧅 Ingredients for Dutch oven carnitas

-🔪 How to make Dutch Oven Carnitas
+🔪 How to make crispy pork carnitas

-- Trim and cut the meat: To start, trim the thick fat cap on the meat to ⅛ inch thick, leaving the rest of the fat.
+- Trim meat: Trim the thick fat cap on the meat to ⅛ inch thick, leaving the rest of the fat.
 (Yes, it is very fatty… don’t worry, we are going to cook the extra fat off later).
-Next, remove the bone from the meat (here is a good video on how to cut the bone out).
-Last, cut the meat into 2-inch chunks.

 - Shred the meat: While the sauce is reducing, use two forks to shred each chunk into 3 pieces (2 pieces if the chunk is small).